Jzar/Gridworld-Q-Learning/README.md

 # Gridworld-Q-Learning
 This notebook provides a custom implementation of Gridworld.

+Written in Python 2

 ### Dependencies
 - Numpy
+- Jupyter ( optional )

+### Installation

+- In a directory of your choosing , git clone the repository.
+- To experiement with the models, open the jupyter notebook
+- To run the test suite, navigate into the Girdworld-Q-Learning directory, and run test.py in shell, or otherwise
+- Depending on which version of python is you default, you may have to use python2 in shell, as this is implemented in python2

 ### Usage
 - Notebook as cell with implementation of a Gridworld class